openshift/hypershift/docs/content/how-to/kubevirt/ingress-and-dns.md

     hosting the KubeVirt VMs must allow wildcard DNS routes.
 This can be configured using the following cli command. ```oc patch ingresscontroller -n openshift-ingress-operator default --type=json -p '[{ "op": "add", "path": "/spec/routeAdmission", "value": {wildcardPolicy: "WildcardsAllowed"}}]'```

+!!! note

+    When using the default guest cluster ingress, connectivity is limited to HTTPS traffic over port 443.
+Plain HTTP traffic over port 80 will be rejected.
+This limitation only applies to the default ingress behavior and not the custom ingress behavior where manual creation of an ingress LoadBalancer and DNS is performed.

 ## Customized Ingress and DNS Behavior

 In lieu of the default ingress and DNS behavior, it is also possible to